codeigniter4/translations/CONTRIBUTING.md

 should be sorted on the basis of values.
 5. Add the details of new locale in [README](README.md).
 If the details is originally in the [MISSING](MISSING.rst), remove the details from there.
+6. Run the code style check:

+        vendor/bin/php-cs-fixer fix --verbose

-6. After that, run the unit tests for your new locale:
+7. After that, run the unit tests for your new locale:

         vendor/bin/phpunit --filter CanadianFrenchTranslationTest

-7. When tests all pass, go create a pull request!
+8. When tests all pass, go create a pull request!